-The construction phase ESMS will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractor and will cover all potential environmental and social risks, impacts, opportunities and related compliance associated with the project's construction (including potential impacts from subcontractors and the supply chain that can be influenced by the EPC Contractor).
+The construction phase ESMS will be developed and implemented by the Engineering, Procurement and Construction (EPC) Contractor and will cover all potential environmental and social risks, impacts, opportunities and related compliance associated with the Project's construction (including potential impacts from subcontractors and the supply chain that can be influenced by the principal contractor).

-The construction phase ESMS will also comprise other plans, documents, data, forms, records etc. affiliated with the construction phase of the project that is supplementary to, and defined by the CESMP.
+The construction phase ESMS will also comprise other plans, documents, data, forms, records etc. affiliated with the construction phase of the Project that are supplementary to, and defined by the CESMP.